 ARI LAUREL

 Ari Laurel is a fiction writer in Seattle who writes about decolonial futures, climate, and the Pacific Northwest.
-She primarily draws from her experience as |a racial justice community organizer in Missoula and a labor organizer in Seattle.
+She primarily draws from her experience as a racial justice community organizer in Missoula and a labor organizer in Seattle.
 Her stories are politically motivated, reflecting a strong current of international solidarity, food sovereignty, land return, and ecological restoration.
-She is a 2025 PLAYA artist in residence, a 2024 Seattle Public Library writer in residence, and has been awarded residencies and fellowships from Fernland Studios, the Mineral School, and Hugo House.
+She has been awarded residencies and fellowships from the Mineral School, Hugo House, Kundiman, PLAYA, and the Seattle Public Library.